tecolicom/App-ansicolumn/README.md

     contain all remaining line data if the limit is smaller than the number of the columns in the input data.

-- **--table-align**

-    Align each field in the table output to column-unit.
-If this option is specified, **--output-separator** option is ignored.

 - **-x**, **--fillrows**

     Fill columns before filling rows.